flexbox/react-native-bootcamp/setup/README.md

 - [ ] [npm](https://www.npmjs.com/) v6 or greater
 - [ ] [yarn v1](https://classic.yarnpkg.com/en/docs/install)

-Use the following command at your terminal to check your Node version.
+Use the following command from your terminal to check your Node version.

 ```console
 node --version